the practical kitchen

 after beating in the egg with the electric mixer the butter sugar and egg mixture is shiny and glossy.

 Add the dry ingredients to the bowl all at once and mix on low speed until it's all combined.
-This is a pretty thick cookie dough; you may find it easier to mix with a spatula.
-I usually do.
-This also helps prevent over mixing.

 the finished cookie dough in a mixing bowl with a white spatula sticking out of it.